-1. Financial Statements Type of auditor's report issued: Unm odified Internal control over financial reporting: One or more material weaknesses identified?
-Yes X No One or more significant deficiencies are not considered to be material w Yes X None Reported Noncompliance material to financial statements noted?
-Yes X No 2.
-Federal Awards Internal control over major programs: One or more material weaknesses identified?
-Yes X No One or more significant deficiencies identified that are not considered to be material weaknesses?
-Yes X None Reported Type of auditor's report issued on comp major programs: liance for Unm odified Any audit findings disclosed that are recreported in accordance with Title 2 U.S Federal Regulations (CFR) Part 200? cordance with Title 2 U.S. Code of Yes X No Identification of major programs: CFDA Number(s) Name of Federal P rogram or Cluster Child Nutrition Clus ster Dollar threshold used to distinguish betw type A and type B programs: veen \$750 0,000 Auditee qualified as low-risk auditee?
-X Yes No В. Fina ancial Statement Findings NO NE C. Fed eral Award Findings and Questioned Cos sts NO NE
+1. Financial Statements Type of auditor's report issued: Unmod ified Internal control over financial reporting: One or more material weaknesses identified? \ Yes X No One or more significant deficiencie are not considered to be material v \ Yes X None Reported Noncompliance material to financial statements noted? \ Yes X No 2.
+Federal Awards Internal control over major programs: One or more material weaknesses identified? \ Yes X No One or more significant deficiencie are not considered to be material v \ Yes X None Reported Type of auditor's report issued on comp major programs: plement used in audit: d that are required to be ith Title 2 U.S. Code of ified Version of compliance supplement used August 2020 Any audit findings disclosed that are recreported in accordance with Title 2 U.S Federal Regulations (CFR) Part 200?
+Yes X No Identification of major programs: CFDA Number(s) Name of Federal P rogram or Cluster Special Education Cluster (ID DEA) Dollar threshold used to distinguish between type A and type B programs: \$750,00 00 Auditee qualified as low-risk auditee?
+XY Yes No В. Fina ancial Statement Findings NO NE C. Fed leral Award Findings and Questioned Co sts NO NE

-SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS FOR THE YEAR ENDED AUGUST 31, 2019
+SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS FOR THE YEAR ENDED AUGUST 31, 2020